AkinoMaria/bayesian-optimization-resnet50/README.md

    jupyter notebook "notebook/RESNET50 WITH BAYESIAN OPTIMIZATION.ipynb"
    ```
    <br>
-4. Train the model and compare results.
+4. Train the model and compare results. <br>
 5. **Set the dataset path:** Before running the notebook, update the dataset path in the code to match where your dataset is stored.
 Locate the following line in the notebook:
    ```python
    dataset_path = r"C:\Users\User\Desktop\UMS\FYP\FYP 1\dataset\archive\garbage-dataset"